 - System provides identification & 2-factor authentication for local access to privileged accounts

-- Boundary protections with logical and physical isolation of assets
+- Boundary protection with logical and physical isolation of assets

 - Cryptographic safeguards preserve confidentiality and integrity of data during transmission

 Although the rigorous guidelines require scrupulous review of assets, protocols, systems, and physical environments, the benefit of compliance is much-reduced security concerns and end-to-end protection of confidential information.

 Why FSOs Should Care

 While the data shows that some FSOs are broadly hesitant about integrating cloud-based solutions into their facilities, the practical advantages are significant.
 In fact, when security regulations are followed carefully, the cloud can even offer superior security options such as the following: